Virginia Tech Corps of Cadets: Other uniforms

 Consists of a black t-shirt, black shorts, and running shoes.
-In the winter, additional garments such as gloves, a long-sleaved maroon t-shirt, sweatshirts, and sweatpants are issued.
+In the winter, additional garments such as gloves, a long-sleeved maroon t-shirt, sweatshirts, and sweatpants are issued.

 Class distinguishing features

 Most notably, first-year cadets in the Corps of Cadets wear a white cloth belt in their service uniforms.
 This belt is known as the "rat belt," after the nickname assigned to these cadets.
 On the last day of classes, the tradition of "My Last Damn Rat Belt" occurs when freshman cadets decorate each-others belts with signatures, slogans, and memories.
 This tradition is meant to signify the communal hardship shared by cadets in their first year.
 First-year cadets have no insignia on their covers while in OCPs.
 Similarly, freshmen do not have rank insignias on their uniforms (as expected of Cadet Privates) and can be distinguished by said absence.
 The trim of their garrison covers is black.

 Typically ranking NCOs within the Corps of Cadets, sophomore and junior cadets have similar uniform appearances.
 In OCPs, the covers of these cadets display the Corps Crest.
 One can best distinguish these classes based on the sleeves of a cadet's dress uniform, as the cuffs will have gold stripes which reflect the number of years a cadet has completed.
 Garrison covers have a red trim for sophomores and silver trim for juniors.

 Senior cadets are the officers of the Corps.
 Likewise, they have numerous distinguishing features which come with their uniforms.
 In the Dress A uniform, seniors may adorn red sashes (known as OD and OG wraps), sabres, and capes depending on the occasion.
 On the collar of both dress uniforms, an underclassmen typically has two circular devices known as "headlights" which designate a particular cadet's ROTC track.
 For seniors, these are replaced with larger gold insignias.
 Said insignias are also worn with a senior's service uniforms.
 In the Winter Service uniform ("Gray Bag"), seniors have their ties fully extended while underclassmen tuck theirs between the second and third buttons.
 The service cover of seniors has a gold chinstrap, which contrasts with the black chinstraps of underclassmen.
 Fifth-year seniors ("Skippers") have silver chinstraps.
 While in OCPs, senior cadets wear a gold VPI device on their covers.
 The trim of their garrison covers is gold.